SurajRamteke39/Sales_Dashboard/README.md

 The dashboard is powered by a combination of:

-- Sales File.xlsx: Contains raw sales transactions, customer details, and monthly targets
+- <a href="https://github.com/SurajRamteke39/Sales_Dashboard/commit/6c51b53287462dd8799dc03306ce8794d95d041a">Sales Data</a>: Contains raw sales transactions, customer details, and monthly targets
 - Sales Data Stored Procedure.sql: A SQL stored procedure that transforms the raw data for analysis
 - Data is processed using SQL and then connected to Power BI for visualization.